Hattie McDaniel: Homeowners' covenant case victory

-Time magazine, in its issue of December 17, 1945, reported:
+On December 17, 1945, Time magazine reported:

 McDaniel had purchased her white, two-story, seventeen-room house in 1942.
 The house included a large living room, dining room, drawing room, den, butler's pantry, kitchen, service porch, library, four bedrooms and a basement.
 McDaniel had a yearly Hollywood party.
 Everyone knew that the king of Hollywood, Clark Gable, could always be found at McDaniel's parties.